ericjwdchen/ericjwdchen.github.io/about.md

 Hey there!
 I'm Eric Chen.

-I'm from Wisconsin and studied Operations Research and Financial Engineering at [Princeton University][pu].
-Currently, I'm interested in technology, finance, transportation, and podcasts.
+I'm from Wisconsin, studied Operations Research and Financial Engineering at [Princeton][pu], and working in Chicago now.
 Take a look at the [bookshelf][bookshelf] to see what I've been reading recently.

 [comment]: <> Prior to Princeton, I attended [The Lawrenceville School][lv].